Intelligent Driving ushers in new era of smart propulsions.

 Byte by byte.

 While the vision for Intelligent Driving solutions is clear, as is their potential, there are a few hurdles we have to overcome first.
 This includes the creation and refinement of advanced software algorithms to sort through the terabytes of data created by the on-board and off-board systems to find the right bytes for propulsion.
 We have prototype vehicles we’re using to resolve such challenges, including one that’s part of our NEXTCAR Program partnership.
-Current development estimates put Intelligent Driving on track for release in time for the 2022 or 2023 model year.
+Current development estimates put Intelligent Driving on track for release in time for the 2023 model year.